CodeZilla12/WikiFlashCards/README.md

-#  Flashcard Viewer with auto-generated-flashcard features
+#  Flashcard Viewer with auto-generated flashcard sets (scraped from wikipedia)
-Note : Scraped from wikipedia, not AI